luffy201090/luffy201090/README.md

 - 👋 Hi, I’m Dinh Hung Cuong
-- 👀 I have 8 years experience in software development
+- 👀 I have 8 years experience in software development.
+I can do backend with Java and NodeJS, frontend with Angular and React.
 - 🌱 I’m currently learning flutter in my free time
 - 💞️ I’m looking for a fullstack or backend developer position
 - 📫 How to reach me d.luffy2010@gmail.com